microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 * Biased decision making.
   * Example: Comments about the developer and not the code.
 Assuming code from developer X will always be good and hence not reviewing it properly and vice versa.

-## Examples of Non-Inclusive Code Reviews

-* Assigning lot of PRs to a single person for review and not assigning any PRs for other people in team. - _Inequitable review assignment_
-* Long arguments in the pull requests over subjective topics like style of coding . - _Negative Inter-Personal Interactions_
-* Commenting on the developer and not the code.
-Assuming code from developer X will always be good and hence not reviewing it properly and vice versa. - _Biased Decision Making_

 ## Examples of Inclusive Code Reviews

 * Anyone and everyone in the team should be assigned PRs to review.